martinfrances107/flag_line/README.md

 This is a Drupal8 module related the the flag module see https://www.drupal.org/project/flag

-# Senario Testing
+# Scenario Testing

-The goal of this module is to gain confidence in the integrity of flag service and provide a testing enviroment to evaluate its performance.
+The goal of this module is to gain confidence in the integrity of flag service and provide a testing environment to evaluate its performance.

-### Properties of a senario
+### Properties of a scenario

   - A never ending sequence of random tasks to be performed by the service.

-  - Scales in complexity - to stress the infrasture under load.
+  - Scales in complexity - to stress the infrastructure under load.

-  - The task should be pseudo randomly generated from a constant seed, to allow the perfmance of changes in the internals of the service to be compared.
+  - The task should be pseudo randomly generated from a constant seed, to allow the performance of changes in the internals of the service to be compared.

-  Confidance in the service under test grows as more tasks are completed correctly but the test will run until stopped by the user.
-The infrastruce under load could be an enterprise grade database server or humble a raspberry PI with a small memory card running a soak test.
+  Confidence in the service under test grows as more tasks are completed correctly but the test will run until stopped by the user.
+The infrastructure under load could be an enterprise grade database server or humble a raspberry PI with a small memory card running a soak test.

-# The Senerio: Animal Railway
+# The Scenario: Animal Railway

    The railway operates using flags as tickets.
 Having animals as passengers allows for a variety of entity types to be flagged.